Rebalance the indexer cluster

 If you want to initiate the primary rebalancing process manually, you can either restart a peer or hit the

-/services/cluster/master/control/control/rebalance_primaries REST endpoint on the master.
-For example, run this command on the master node:
+/services/cluster/manager/control/control/rebalance_primaries REST endpoint on the manager node.
+For example, run this command on the manager node:

-For more information, see cluster/master/control/control/rebalance_primaries in the Rest API Reference Manual.
+For more information, see cluster/manager/control/control/rebalance_primaries in the Rest API Reference Manual.

 Rebalance primaries on a multisite cluster